How to Download Your Gmail MBOX Data and What to Do With It

 Run Thunderbird again.
 The downloaded contents of your Gmail account will appear under Local Folders in Thunderbird.

-Thunderbird now provides an entirely offline way to read your downloaded email.
+Thunderbird now provides an offline way to read your downloaded email.
 You can browse through it, read messages, search, grab file attachments—anything you could do with Gmail online.

 Import Your Emails Into Another Email Service

 You can also use the offline copy of your Gmail to import your Gmail data into other email accounts.
-This trick just requires that the email services supports IMAP so you can access it from Thunderbird — the old POP3 protocol won’t work, we need IMAP.
+This trick just requires that the email services support IMAP so you can access it from Thunderbird.
+The old POP3 protocol won’t work, we need IMAP.

 With this trick, you can import your emails into another Gmail account, move them to a Microsoft Outlook.com account, add them to a Yahoo!
 Mail account, or import them into any other IMAP-supporting service.
 This is useful if you want to move to another service and leave Gmail behind or if you’ve decided you just want a new Gmail address as your main Google account.

 You can also import your Gmail to another account without using a downloaded MBOX file.
-Just add both email accounts to Thunderbird, and then drag-and-drop messages between them.
-This would even allow you to move emails from an Outlook.com, Yahoo!
-Mail, or other email account to a Gmail account.
+Just add both email accounts to Thunderbird, and then drag and drop messages between them.
+For another example, here’s how to set up Gmail in Microsoft Outlook .